 Martin Cortazzi, Nick Pilcher, and Lixian Jin

-Edinburgh Napier University and University of Nottingham, Ningbo
+University of Warwick, Edinburgh Napier University; and University of Nottingham, Ningbo

 Abstract

-e played 10 oneminute extracts of music (5 ‘Western’ and 5 ‘Chinese’) to 20 participants (10 ‘Western’ and 10 ‘Chinese’) provide further evidence of the value of using music either as a stand-alone method in the qualitative researcher’s toolkit, or as an additional and complementary tool.
+Qualitative researchers draw on multiple, creative ways to elicit participant narratives.
+Our previous use of playing researcher-selected music to participants to elicit narratives at the end of a traditional interview, in what we call the ‘Da Capo’ technique, suggested it had significant potential to reveal nuanced narratives to complement those generated by existing approaches.
+This paper relates how we explored the ability of the ‘Da Capo’ technique as a standalone method to generate participant narratives.
+To do this, we played 10 one-minute long extracts of classical music (5 ‘Western’ and 5 ‘Chinese’) to 20 participants (10 ‘Western’ and 10 ‘Chinese’); after hearing each piece participants were asked if the music recalled for them any experiences of learning.
+Where it did so, we explored this further in dialogue and narrative recall.
+As expected, some narratives related to experiences of studying, academic success, and of particular times and places associated with learning.
+However, in many cases the music elicited narratives of learning which, surprisingly and in multiple dimensions, related to physical learning, culture, the family, and particular emotions such as sympathy, and of aspects of character, such as optimism and honesty.
+We provide details of using the technique.
+We show how particular music was effective in eliciting learning experiences with participants, but we also indicate when for some participants it did not elicit such experiences.
+We provide further evidence of the value of using music either as a stand-alone method in the qualitative researcher’s toolkit, or as an additional and complementary tool.
+We discuss the merits, limitations, and potential applications of the Da Capo technique.

 Keywords: narratives; music; interviewing

 Introduction

-In qualitative research, music has been used to reveal and re/present data (Beer, 2013), to explore aspects such as its relationship with aggression (Roberts & Mattern, 2014), and as a metaphor to facilitate thesis writing (van Shalkwyk, 2002).
-Our own previous research, somewhat surprisingly, showed how playing extracts of music to participants can elicit memories and experiences that textually based spoken interview questions did not (Pilcher, Cortazzi & Jin, 2014).
-We had interviewed graduating students about their experiences of studying, primarily via more traditional oral questioning and, as a tailpiece, played these participants selected music extracts.
+In qualitative research, music has been used to reveal and re-present data (Beer, 2013), to explore aspects such as its relationship with aggression (Roberts & Mattern, 2014), and as a metaphor to facilitate thesis writing (van Shalkwyk, 2002).
+Our own previous research, somewhat surprisingly, showed how playing extracts of music to participants can elicit memories and experiences which were not elicited by that textually based spoken interview questions (Pilcher, Cortazzi & Jin, 2014).
+We had interviewed graduating students about their experiences of studying, primarily via more traditional oral questioning and, as a tailpiece, we played these participants selected music extracts.
 After each piece, we asked if the music reminded participants of anything about their degrees.
 Among memories triggered, we found that quiet solo piano pieces often reminded students of library study, that celebratory symphonic pieces reminded students of graduating and academic success, although huge large-scale works were considered more indicative of higher degrees, rather than of undergraduate studies.
 Such results show the potential of music to transport people towards recall and imagination to generate vivid memories, which evoke experiences that appeared to surprise and puzzle participants themselves.
 We called this technique the Da Capo technique, in line with the musical term “Da Capo” which is often written at the end of a musical score, and which means “from the beginning.”
-The term resonates with Goffman’s (1975) dramaturgical metaphor of narrative as ‘replaying a strip’ of experience which suggests ‘re-framed’ remembering of the past in a present narrative performance.
+The term resonates with Goffman’s (1975) dramaturgical metaphor of narrative as replaying a strip of personal experience which suggests a re-framed remembering of the past in a present narrative performance.